danfuzz/samizdat/doc/library-guide/core.Peg/PegTokenSetComplement.md

 As a special case, if no arguments are passed, this returns `core.Peg :: any`.

-#### `.newCharSet(strings*) -> :PegTokenSetComplement`
+#### `.newChars(strings*) -> :Parser`

-Creates a character set instance of this class.
+Creates a character set instance of this class, which matches any token *except* the characters of the given `strings`.
 Each argument must be a string.
 The result of successful parsing is a character-as-token of the parsed character.

+As a special case, if no arguments are passed, this returns `core.Peg :: any`.

 <br><br>